How to Get an FFL in Florida

 - Not prohibited from possessing firearms under federal, state, or local law

-Pennsylvania-Specific Eligibility Notes
+Florida-Specific Eligibility Notes

 FFL Types & Cost Breakdown